Read Full Report

 The federal government should contract out for a project to find new ways to measure foreign language proficiency and to use technology to improve language instruction, the report says.
 The project should work on research and development, as well as other issues.

 Last year President Bush announced his National Security Language Initiative, which calls for new and expanded measures to help increase the number of Americans learning certain "critical need" languages, including Arabic, Chinese, Hindi, and Farsi.
-The study committee said maintaining national capacity in a broad range of foreign languages would be prudent, allowing the United States to respond to new and unanticipated challenges around the world.
+The study committee said maintaining national capacity in a broad range of foreign languages would be prudent, allowing the

 Copies of International Education and Foreign Languages: Keys to Securing America’s Future are available from the National Academies Press; tel.
 202-334-3313 or 1-800-624-6242 or on the Internet at http://www.nap.edu.
 The cost of the report is $47.00 (prepaid) plus shipping charges of $4.50 for the first copy and $.95 for each additional copy.
 Reporters may obtain a copy from the Office of News and Public Information (contacts listed above).
 In addition, a podcast of the public briefing held to release this report is available at http://national-academies.org/podcast.